AnOpenSauceDev/Armour-Weight-Integration/README.md

 # Armour-Weight-Integration
-An exapmle mod for Armour Weight
+An example mod for Armour Weight